The Root Remembers: Ancestral Plant Medicine & the Healing Power of the Earth

 Hibiscus sabdariffa

 Brewed as bissap in West Africa, zobo in Nigeria, sorrel in the Caribbean — and now confirmed to lower blood pressure, reduce inflammation, and support liver health.
-A diaspora plant that never forgot where it came from.
-It followed us into every new land we were taken to.

 What Neuroscience Now Confirms